badonyi/adventofcode2024/README.md

-# adventofcode2024
+# `adventofcode2024`
-R-based solutions to the 2024 Advent of Code
+R-based solutions to the 2024 Advent of Code challgenges